John Edwards (regulator)

-John Edwards is a New Zealand lawyer and civil servant who is the United Kingdom Information Commissioner, and was previously the New Zealand Privacy Commissioner from 2014 to 2021.
+John Edwards is a former New Zealand public servant who was the New Zealand Privacy Commissioner from 2014 to 2021, then the United Kingdom Information Commissioner from 2022 until his resignation in 2026, after an independent investigation determined that he had a "case to answer" in relation to allegations of sexual harassment, discrimination, and bullying.

+On 19 June 2026, Edwards announced that he had resigned, just under seven months before his term was due to end.
+On his resignation, Edwards stated that he had "exercised poor judgement and made attempts at humour that were inappropriate and caused offence".
+Liz Kendall, the Secretary of State for Science, Innovation and Technology, stated that Edwards had used "vulgar and highly sexualised language ... with his staff", that she is "extremely concerned" that Edwards describes this as "misplaced humour", and that "multiple women" had felt "offended, shocked and uncomfortable" after speaking with Edwards.

 Personal life and career

 Edwards was brought up in New Plymouth and practised law in Wellington for over 20 years specialising in information law.
 He also served as legal counsel for the New Zealand Families Commission from 2003 to 2013, and as a senior solicitor at the Ministry of Health from 1997 to 1999.

 New Zealand Privacy Commissioner

 Edwards was the New Zealand Privacy Commissioner, first appointed in 2014 and held the post until 31 December 2021.
 During his tenure he was also chairman of the Global Privacy Assembly from 2014 to 2017.

 United Kingdom Information Commissioner

 On 21 December 2021, Edwards was formally appointed by letters patent as the United Kingdom's sixth Information Commissioner, and took office on 3 January 2022.